Your privacy is important to us.

 - Access and export your personal data processed by them; and

 - Amend your personal data, including your end-user profile.

-For more information on how we process end user information on our Customer’s instructions, please see our End User Privacy Statement (https://cognitohq.com/privacy-statement/).
+For more information on how we process or sub-process end user information on our Customer’s instructions, please see our End User Privacy Statement (https://cognitohq.com/privacy-statement/).

 Our Customer’s Authorized Users